A High Wind in Jamaica (novel): Development and publication history

 The idea for the novel came in 1925, when a family friend introduced Hughes to an unpublished manuscript by one Jeanette Calder.

 This was a record of her personal experiences in 1822, off the coast of Cuba, as one of a group of children on a brig captured by pirates.
 Hughes was struck by the fact that the pirates, despite holding the children as hostages in an attempt to extort money from the ship’s captain, treated them with kindness and consideration.
 To research the historical background, he read as widely as he could on Caribbean piracy in the nineteenth century.
 He was also able to draw on his mother’s experience of growing up in Jamaica; at this time, Hughes himself had never been there.
 Finally, having no children himself, he ‘borrowed’ other people’s in order to study child psychology: these included Charlotte Williams-Ellis (daughter of Hughes’ friend and editor, the writer Amabel Williams-Ellis.

 Hughes continued to work on the novel over the next three years.
 In 1928, he offered the first chapter to the editor of the magazine The Forum, Henry Goddard Leach.
 Accepting it for publication, Leach wrote to Hughes, saying that he liked his “high wind in Jamaica”.
 Hughes was taken by the phrase, and thus “High Wind in Jamaica” became the title of the chapter published in The Forum in December 1928.

-The complete novel was first published in the U. S. (where Hughes was living at the time) on March 13, 1929, under the title The Innocent Voyage.
+The complete novel was first published in the United States (where Hughes was living at the time) on March 13, 1929, under the title The Innocent Voyage.
 It was while Hughes was on his way back to Britain that the novel was first published there, in a slightly abbreviated form, and now titled A High Wind in Jamaica.
 This was in the magazine Life and Letters, where it was introduced by the editor Desmond MacCarthy as “a work of unusual merit and originality”.
 The book version, published by Chatto and Windus, appeared in September 1929 under the same title, which was then used for most subsequent American editions as well.